Chapter 10 - Hazardous Materials, Hazardous Waste, and Contamination

 Conditions such as lead based paint and asbestos on bridges usually pose a low risk to project cost, scope, and schedule because their presence or absence is unlikely to cause dramatic alteration of the project.
 As a result, site investigations of bridges can often be delayed until the beginning of PS&E. However, the information is vital for both waste management and health and safety concerns and therefore must be available early enough in the PS&E process to prepare appropriate plans and specifications.

-The DHWTS uses the information collected in the PSI and DSI to determine mitigation options, cost estimates, estimates of the schedule and duration for remediation and mitigation, and an estimate of regulatory involvement.
-Keep in mind that regulatory involvement in a remediation effort will add significant amounts of time and add regulatory oversight costs to the overall cost of the project, as well as reduce the Department's (or local agency's) control over the project schedule.
-When evaluating site investigation information, also estimate the Department's (or local agency's) future liability resulting from ownership of the contaminated property.
+If contamination on a high risk parcel is confirmed by the PSI or DSI the parcel must be avoided in compliance with Caltrans Policy.
+If the parcel cannot be avoided, then the DHWTS uses the information collected in the PSI and DSI to determine mitigation options, cost estimates, estimates of the schedule and duration for remediation and mitigation, and an estimate of regulatory involvement.
+Keep in mind that regulatory involvement in a remediation effort adds significant time and oversight costs to the overall cost of the project, as well as reduces Caltrans’ (or local agency's) control over the project schedule.
+When evaluating site investigation information, also estimate Caltrans’ (or local agency's) future liability resulting from ownership of the contaminated property.
 This liability may include responsibility for remediation derived hazardous waste that must be disposed of at a Class I landfill.
-The generator of this waste (either the Department or local agency), will become responsible for it in perpetuity, which means that if the Class I landfill operator can no longer maintain the landfill, the Department or local agency will be one of the RPs required to do so.
+The generator of this waste (either Caltrans or local agency), will become responsible for it in perpetuity, which means that if the Class I landfill operator can no longer maintain the landfill, Caltrans or the local agency will be one of the RPs required to do so.

 - Project design and staging;